aplassard/driftwatch/README.md

 # driftwatch
-DriftWatch runs a 100-item rotating eval plus a per-minute sentinel across multiple LLMs to detect drift in accuracy, latency, and behavior—live
+DriftWatch tracks LLM performance over time to identify degradation in accuracy, latency, and behavior.
+It runs a 100-item rotating eval plus a per-minute sentinel across multiple models to surface changes as they happen.

 ## GSM8K Sentinel CLI